 That’s a smidge shy of 2.5hrs of time spent each day on social media.
 I work 10 hours shifts at my job, so that’s 1/4 of my shift.
 Crazy!

 When you think about how much people complain they don’t have time, especially when it comes to self care, it’s easy to see why their time is being eaten up so quickly.
+(Join the self care challenge below to help you work out what to do in your newfound free time!)

 So, what do you do about it?